 ICI Mutual's expertise and knowledge of the fund industry are unrivaled among professional liability insurers.
-The Company has long provided member-insureds and the fund industry with a wide variety of risk management, loss prevention, and insurance-related services.

-ICI Mutual's Risk Management Publications, listed on page 15, provide in-depth research and analysis on the fund industry's liability exposures and other topics of interest, and are designed to help member-insured fund groups improve their risk management programs and risk profiles.
+The Company has long provided member-insureds and the fund industry with a wide variety of risk management, loss prevention, and insurancerelated services.
+ICI Mutual's Risk Management Publications, listed on page 15, provide in-depth research and analysis on the fund industry's liability exposures and other topics of interest and are designed to help member-insured fund groups improve their risk management programs and risk profiles.
 Claims Trends and the Company's online Litigation Notebook address existing, new, and evolving areas of regulatory and litigation exposure and their implications for insurance claims and coverage.
 These publications and other materials can be accessed on the Company's website (www.icimutual.com).

 ICI Mutual sponsors an annual Risk Management Conference, at which industry experts and guest speakers present information on an array of risk management topics and facilitate discussion among risk managers, legal personnel, and other representatives of the Company's member-insureds.
+The Conference was on hiatus in 2020 due to the COVID-19 pandemic and will be held virtually in 2021.

 The Company's professional staff regularly provides individualized assistance to fund groups in structuring insurance programs, selecting among insurance options, and establishing appropriate insurance limits.
-The staff also responds to requests from fund boards, outside counsel, and in-house personnel for presentations, written materials, and informal advice on insurance and claims-related issues and developments.
+The staff also responds to requests from fund boards, outside counsel, and in-house personnel for presentations, written materials, and informal advice on insurance and claimsrelated issues and developments.